-For the 50 states and the District of Columbia, this edition contains projected trends in elementary and secondary enrollment by grade level in public schools from 2005 to the year 2016.
+This edition contains projected trends in public elementary and secondary enrollment by grade level from 2006 to the year 2017 for each of the 50 states and the District of Columbia.

-Public school enrollment data from the NCES Common Core of Data survey for 1980 to 2004 were used to develop these projections.
+Public school enrollment data from the NCES Common Core of Data survey for 1980 to 2005 were used to develop these projections.
 This survey does not collect enrollment data for private schools.

-Population estimates for 1980 to 2005 and population projections for 2006 to 2016 from the U.S. Census Bureau were used to develop the enrollment projections.
-The set of population projections used in this year's Projections of Education Statistics to 2016 are the Census Bureau's set of interim state-level population projections (April 2005); which were also used in last year's report.
+Population estimates for 1980 to 2006 and population projections for 2007 to 2017 from the U.S. Census Bureau were used to develop the enrollment projections.
+The set of population projections used in this year's Projections of Education Statistics to 2017 are the Census Bureau's set of interim state-level population projections (April 2005), which were also used in last year's report.
 This set of state-level projections line up with the Census Bureau's interim national population projections, which were released earlier in May 2004.
-During the next year, the Census Bureau plans to develop a revised set of population projections that will be consistent with a revised set of national population projections and that will include modifications to produce projections by race and Hispanic origin, as well as by age and sex.